kemsky/creality-k1-max-xy-rails-mod/README.md

 ## Motor Mounts - Option 2

-Use this mounts to preserve print area.
+Use these mounts to preserve print area.
 Different mounts are used for stock and non-stock motors.

 ### Motor mount left